pdelteil/BugBountyReportTemplates/takeovers/AWS-ElasticBeanstalk.md

 ## Summary

 The subdomain `$DOMAIN` was pointing to an ElasticBean instance `$CNAME`, but that endpoint was not registered.
-To perform the takeover an attacker just need to create an enviroment pointing to `$CNAME`.
+To perform the takeover an attacker just need to create an environment pointing to `$CNAME`.

 ## Steps to reproduce